davebaol/hrb-validator/README.md

 Here is a list of the leaf validators currently available.

-:pushpin: All leaf validators, without exception, have their [shortcut opt](#shortcut-for-optional-paths) (not reported in the list below).
+:pushpin: All leaf validators, without exception, have their [shortcut opt](#shortcut-for-optional-paths) (not reported in the table below).

-:pushpin: All arguments marked with ♦️ allow you to use a property reference of the form `{"ref": "path.to.property"}`.
+:pushpin: All arguments marked with ♦️ allow you to use a [value reference](#value-reference).

+:pushpin: All leaf validators marked with :raised_hand: are not implemented yet, but probably will in the near future.

 Leaf Validator                       | Expected Type at `path` | Description :------------------------------------|:-----------------------:|:--------------------------------------